shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/07 DynamoDB Permissions.md

   - For example, user will only get access of data of that user id
 - We can also permissioned for certain rows
   - For example, user will get location information only closer to him
+- **Encryption**
+  - Using dynamoDB client library, we can can encrypt data in server, before submit to the database

 **Implementation**